 In Georgia, you have a two-year window from the accident date to file a personal injury claim.
 But in practice, most people don’t wait this long to file a claim unless they are convinced they don’t have a case.

-Speaking to a lawyer as soon as possible after a car collision is crucial because your attorney will need time to investigate the accident thoroughly, compile evidence, and construct a solid strategy.
+Speaking to a personal injury attorney in Tucker as soon as possible after a car collision is crucial because your attorney will need time to investigate the accident thoroughly, compile evidence, and construct a solid strategy.
 If you aren’t sure who was at fault or if you can seek damages, an attorney can help you understand your options.

 Will Car Insurance Cover Your Damages After an Accident?